Step 7. Specify Credentials

-At the Credentials step of the wizard, specify credentials of a user that has administrative privileges on the Veeam Backup for GCP appliance.
-This user can be the Default Administrator created during the initial configuration of the Veeam Backup for GCP appliance, or a user created during further work with Veeam Backup for GCP.
+At the Credentials step of the wizard, specify credentials of a user account that has administrative privileges on the Veeam Backup for Microsoft Azure appliance.
+This can be the administrator account created during the installation of Veeam Backup for Microsoft Azure or a user account created during further work with Veeam Backup for Microsoft Azure with Portal Administrator role assigned.

-If you have not added the service account beforehand, click Manage accounts or Add to add the necessary service account.
-For more information on adding service account, see the Credentials Manager section in the Veeam Backup & Replication User Guide.
+If you have not added the credentials beforehand, click the Manage accounts link or the Add button to add the necessary credentials.
+For more information on adding credentials, see the Credentials Manager section in the Veeam Backup & Replication User Guide.

-When you add a Veeam Backup for GCP appliance, Veeam Backup & Replication saves in the configuration database a thumbprint of the TLS certificate installed on the appliance.
+When you add a Veeam Backup for Microsoft Azure appliance, Microsoft Azure Plug-in for Veeam Backup & Replication automatically verifies the certificate.
+If the verification fails, the appliance will be added as unavailable.
+If the certificate is valid, Veeam Backup & Replication saves in the configuration database a thumbprint of the web certificate installed on the appliance.
 When Veeam Backup & Replication connects to the appliance, it uses the saved thumbprint to verify the appliance identity and to avoid the man-in-the-middle attack.
-For details on managing TLS certificates, see the Replacing Security Certificates section in the Veeam Backup for GCP User Guide.